 This article, by J. Hontelez, A.Y.
 Chang, O. Ogbuoji, S.J. de Vlas, T. Bärnighausen & R. Atun was published in AIDS, September 2016 Changing HIV treatment eligibility under…read more

-This article by Olivier Sterck, Max Rosen, Mthuli Ncube and Stefan Thewissen was published in Oxford Academic’s ‘Health Policy & Planning’ on 15 February 2017 Allocation of development assistance for...read more
+This article by Olivier Sterck, Max Rosen, Mthuli Ncube and Stefan Thewissen was published in Oxford Academic’s ‘Health Policy & Planning’ on 15 February 2017 and on 7 July in Health...read more

 This paper by Olivier Sterck is now published online in Social Science and Medicine: Highlights This paper studies the relationship between natural resources and the spread of HIV The resource curse...read more